JKorf/Bittrex.Net/README.md

 ## Getting started
 To get started we have to add the Bittrex.Net namespace:  `using Bittrex.Net;`.

-Bittrex.Net provides two clients to interact with the Bittrex API.
-The  `BittrexClient`  provides all rest API calls.
+Bittrex.Net provides three clients to interact with the Bittrex API.
+The  `BittrexClient`  provides all V1.1 rest API calls, whereas the `BittrexClientV3` gives access to the V3 rest API calls.
 The  `BittrexSocketClient`  provides functions to interact with the SignalR websocket provided by the Bittrex API.
 Both clients are disposable and as such can be used in a  `using`statement.

 Most API methods are available in two flavors, sync and async:
 ````C#